 I believe this is one kind of orientation towards an ensouled life; it encourages the faculties, habits, causes and conditions to help us hold more life.
 Without these habits of relationship, spiritual insight can become sterile, lost, or even destructive.

 So for me, this learning to relate to the strangers which comprise ‘my self’ has been good medicine, word to grandma.
 It has provided a kind of dynamic foundation from which I feel the sphere of relationship is gradually being widened — to others (human and non-human) and ultimately to the world.
 Because I feel the drive to relate in this way is the drive to return ‘home’ to our true self — our identity as melodious nothings in the ineffable song of everything (or, as deep ecologist Joanna Macy says, ‘world-as-self’).

-Living psychedelically — the ecological function of Ayahuasca
+Relationship and the ecological functions of Ayahuasca

 At an absolute level, separation is an illusion and the potential of the human heart is unlimited.
 The wonderful thing about psychedelics is that they can give us an experiential understanding of these truths.
 But there is a profound difference between having a psychedelic experience, and living psychedelically.
 Love is a verb.

 To know and experience love and light is one thing; to be loving is another.
 Real love has the will to sit with a demon, to hold a stone, to listen to a stranger.
 Real love sees clearly the difference between a threat and a cry for help.
 This love is attentive, chooses to care for the fragile child whose legs ache from standing guard for so many years at the invisible gate between separation and all of the gorgeous slithering dark living forces of nature